foldedtoad/raspberry-pi-oled/README.md

 ## Changing the Console Font Size
 The default console font size is too large to be of any practical use.
 The next procedure will add a new, smaller font, which allows more characters per line to be displayed.

-Copy the “tom-thumb” font file, *tom-thumb.psf.gz*, into /usr/share/consolefonts/.
+Copy the “tom-thumb” font file, *tom-thumb.psf.gz*, into */usr/share/consolefonts/*.
 ```
 	$ sudo cp ~/tom-thumb.psf.gz /usr/share/consolefonts/
 ```

+## Activating the SSD1306-based console
 To switch to the OLED-based console do the following.
 ```
 	$ [ctrl]+[alt]+[F2]
 ```
+This will start */dev/tty2* as a terminal/console.

 If all works as expected then you should see a blinking cursor on the OLED screen.

 If you press [enter], you should get a login prompt.
 Use whatever login user and password you've set.
 The default for Raspberry-Pi's is and password=raspberry.
-Hopefully you've changed the password to some other that “raspberry”.
+Hopefully you've changed the password to some other that the default “raspberry”.

 To switch back to the GUI-based console, do the following.
 ```